harshitasinha456-sys/design-agency-landing-page/README.md

 # design-agency-landing-page
-creative design agency landing page using HTML and CSS.
+This is a responsive landing page for a creative design agency using HTML and CSS.